-Foundation Stage have their own playground so won't spend playtimes with other year groups until the Summer term when this is planned as part of transition.
+Foundation Stage have their own playground so won't interact with other year groups at lunchtimes until the Summer term when this is planned as part of transition.
 Once the children are settled into school, we will join some whole school events and the children might see siblings at these times.
-They may also see them at lunchtime in the hall.